 (c) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and

-(d) A permit duration not to exceed 5 years(5) Permit issuance procedures:
+(d) A permit duration not to exceed 5 years.

+(5) Permit issuance procedures:

 (a) Issuance of a new or renewed Simple ACDP requires public notice in accordance with OAR 340 division 209 for Category II permit actions.